ycrc/ycrc.github.io/docs/data/Ark.md

 Only PIs (faculty) can request space on Ark.
 Other members of the group can be given access to the space on request.

-To request Ark space, email ycrc@yale.edu.
+To request Ark space, please fill out the [Ark Storage Request form](https://ppms.us/yale/req/?pf=49&project=true&form=220).
 You will be asked for the following information:

 - Valid COA for charging
 - NetIDs of all group members who should have access